 6. Clozemaster

-The gamification and user-friendly are two positive points of the Clozemaster.
+The gamification and user-friendliness are two positive points of the Clozemaster.
 This helps you learn new vocabulary in the context.
 This is one of the best free language learning apps.

 They have diverse exercises where you fill in the missing information in the sentence.
 You will understand how to use these words in varying scenarios.
 Gradually, you learn to write, read, and speak many things.